brandonbloom/ambiparse/README.md

 Ambiguity can be reduced or eliminated from grammars with "disambiguation filters", which allow for declarative operator associativity and precedence, as well as filtering by arbitrary predicates.
+This means that the parser is actually capable of parsing many context-sensitive grammars as well.

 Being an embedded DSL enables inline semantic actions.
 Semantic actions can rewrite _concrete_ syntax trees at parse time in to arbitrary _abstract_